Affiliate links on Android Authority may earn us a commission. Learn more.

 5 best battery saver apps for Android and other ways to increase battery life

-Battery saver apps have emerged as tools for smartphone users, promising to extend the longevity of our devices between charges.
-But it truly is difficult to find an application that actually saves you battery since most battery saver measures are manual, including turning the brightness on your screen down, turning down the frequency that apps sync data, and other similar methods.
-In most cases, you see a bigger improvement when you understand what causes battery drain and how to identify and mitigate your biggest causes.
-Still, if you want to try out some apps that might help, here are the best battery saver apps for Android.
+Battery-saver apps have emerged as tools for smartphone users, promising to extend the longevity of our devices between charges.
+However, finding an application that saves you battery is challenging since most battery-saving measures are manual, including turning the brightness on your screen down, turning down the frequency that apps sync data, and other similar methods.
+In most cases, you see a more significant improvement when you understand what causes battery drain and how to identify and mitigate your biggest causes.
+Still, if you want to try out some apps that might help, here are the best battery-saving apps for Android.

 Battery Guru (root and non-root)